Do you need advice ?

 💡 The maximum deductible amount for insurance premiums (life, death, civil liability, etc.) is €672 per year (per household member, including children). € 3,200 for retirement savings.

 4. Send the completed form to the tax authorities by post or directly online via MyGuichet.lu.
 You’ll find all the information here.
-You have until 31 March of the following year to fill in your tax form (after this deadline, the tax authorities are often lenient).
+You have until December 31 of the following year to complete your tax form.

 Not so complicated, is it?